Set Up a LinkedIn Ad Campaign

 Once your LinkedIn pages are approved, you can navigate back to Advertising to create the campaign.
 When you create the new campaign, you will first be prompted to select the LinkedIn page you want to use to create the campaign.

-Campaign spend for Ads include third party media costs, 6sense fees for Ads Services and data (“Ad Services Fee”), and any add on fees for optional or premium services and data as selected by Customer and reflected in the feature software interface, reports, and invoices (“Campaign Fees”).
+Campaign spend for ads include third party media costs, 6sense fees for ads services and data (“Ad Services Fee”), and any add on fees for optional or premium services and data as selected by you and reflected in the feature software interface, reports, and invoices (“Campaign Fees”).

-Customer will be obligated to pay Campaign Fees only for Ads that 6sense actually serves.
-6sense may advance Campaign Fees on behalf of Customer and/or request upfront payment of estimated Campaign Fees subject to Customer credit information or if Customer is in arrears on any amounts due hereunder.
+You are obligated to pay Campaign Fees only for ads that 6sense actually serves.
+6sense may advance Campaign Fees on behalf of you and/or request upfront payment of estimated Campaign Fees subject to your credit information or if you are in arrears on any amounts due hereunder.

-With respect to Ad Services where Customers can serve Ads via Campaigns configured on the 6sense Platform for LinkedIn, the 6sense Ad Services Fee is 15% of the total Campaign Fees spend (e.g., 15% of the Customer’s effective CPM, which may be lower than the max CPM entered by the Customer within the campaign configuration based on Ads actually served).
+With respect to ad services where you can serve ads via campaigns configured on the 6sense Platform for LinkedIn, the 6sense Ad Services Fee is 15% of the total Campaign Fees spend (for example, 15% of your effective CPM, which may be lower than the max CPM entered by you within the campaign configuration based on ads actually served).

-Campaign Analytics and ABM Account Reach reports use different LinkedIn APIs that count audiences differently, so their numbers won’t match.
+Campaign analytics and Revenue Marketing account reach reports use different LinkedIn APIs that count audiences differently, therefore their numbers won’t match.

 • Campaign Analytics uses LinkedIn’s Non-Demographic API: